 ** The school converted to an academy in late 2025, and some published pages and policies reference different leadership roles.
 Parents may need to verify “current as of” details during enquiry stages.

-This is a high-demand local primary with strong KS2 outcomes, particularly in the core of reading and maths, and with wraparound care that is practical for working families.
+This is a local primary with a mixed but useful KS2 profile, particularly strong reading results, and wraparound care that is practical for working families.
 It suits children who do well with clear routines, consistent practice, and a school culture that rewards effort and contribution alongside attainment.
 The main hurdle is admission, so families should keep their plan grounded in the council timetable and a realistic shortlist.

-Yes, the school’s most recent published Key Stage 2 outcomes show results above England average, with 75.33% reaching the expected standard in reading, writing and maths combined.
+Yes, the school's most recent published Key Stage 2 outcomes show particular strength in reading, with 90% reaching the expected standard and an average scaled score of 108.
+In reading, writing and maths combined, 60% reached the expected standard.
 The latest Ofsted inspection cycle reported that the school remained Good, and safeguarding was effective.

 The school operates a soft-start drop-off from 8.50am to 9.00am, with registration at 9.00am, and the day ends at 3.30pm.
 These timings are set out in the school’s new entrants information.